Real-Time Decision-Making Use Cases in the Retail Industry – Part 3

 For several years now, we’ve been supporting The AA, the leading provider of roadside assistance services in the UK.
 In addition to roadside services, The AA uses independent insurance brokers who work with a group of AA underwriters to offer a range of vehicle and home insurance policies.
 Actian has helped The AA with its RTDM capability.
 The AA uses the Actian hybrid database solution to analyze insurance applicant-supplied data against third party data and verification services to assess risk that is critical to quoting a competitive yet profitable policy.

-The Actian Avalanche platform was selected to support the risk assessment and quoting operation because of performance requirements in two separate areas.
+The Actian Data Platform was selected to support the risk assessment and quoting operation because of performance requirements in two separate areas.

 - To meet the speed of collecting the information internally and externally to generate quotes in one second or less.